chadbaldwin/chadbaldwin.github.io/_posts/2022-06-02-whats-new-in-sql-server-2022.md

 ![Result set showing the usage of greatest and least functions](/img/sqlserver2022/20220601_181117.png)

 Of course this also comes with a caveat.
-These new functions are great if all you want to do is find the highest or lowest value...but if you want to use any other aggregate function, like `AVG()` or `SUM()`...unfortunately, you'd still need to use the old method.
+These new functions are great if all you want to do is find the highest or lowest value...but if you want to use any other aggregate function, like `AVG()` or `SUM()`...unfortunately you'd still need to use the old method.

 ----